 The aim is to insure that the results of breast augmentation surgery complement your natural beauty.

 A pre-op plan will be carefully created for you, and may include changes in diet and other habits that impact your health.
 You will be asked to fast the night prior to surgery, and may be asked not to take certain medications, refrain from common activities, or stop certain habits.
 We will create a post-op plan specifically for you so you can minimize pain and quickly nurse your body back to health.
-During recovery, you will wear a surgical bra with no underwire for a few weeks.
-During that time, you may experience swelling and some pain.
+Our Physician’s Assistant will educate you on the entire surgical plan.
+She will tell you what to expect the day of the operation and after.
+She is happy to address any questions that you have.
+We know having surgery can be very anxiety provoking and we do our best to make sure that you feel extremely comfortable and have left no question of yours unanswered.

-Swelling is usually completely resolved and the implant settled in position for the final result in about three months.
+In general, swelling is usually completely resolved and the implant settled in position for the near final result in about three months.
+Until such time the breasts may look a bit asymmetric or even awkward in shape.
+Invariably, as swelling subsides and the skin envelope stretches to accommodate the new implant the breasts improve in their appearance over the first one to three months.
+After four weeks you can wear any type of bra you chose.
 You may return to limited activity within a few weeks and may resume exercise and full activity usually in four to six weeks.

 See Breast Augmentation at the American Society of Plastic Surgeons